Longyearbyen: Demographics

+On 31 August 2020, the Longyearbyen Tax Office registered 2,354 people as residents.
+The majority regional group were Norwegians, amassing into 64.5%, with the rest hailing from 53 countries outside Norway.
+The three biggest national minorities were Thai (137 people, 9%), Swedes (108 people, 7%) and Filipinos (100 people, 7%).
+As of 2009, roughly 300 people (16%) were non-Norwegian citizens, with the largest nationalities being from Thailand, Sweden, Russia, Philippines, and Ukraine.
+In 2012, the majority of Norwegians were originally from Northern Norway, particularly Nordland and Troms, and made up more than 40% of the population.

-As of 2014, Thai people, numbering 120, were the second largest group of residents after Norwegians; there were 60 in 2006.
+In 2014, Thai people numbered at 120 and were the second largest group of residents after Norwegians; there were 60 in 2006.
 Thais first came to Svalbard when men brought their wives from Thailand during the 1970s.
-In 2006, most of the Thai residents worked as cleaners, and as of 2011 most stay for terms of two to three years to save funds.
-In 2007, 10 students at the Longyearbyen School were Thai.
+In 2006, most of the Thai residents worked as cleaners.
+In 2007, ten students at the Longyearbyen School were Thai.
 The Thai community is active in numerous cultural events annually and motivated the establishment of a Thai supermarket.

+Because of the dominance of the mining industry, the 2012 gender distribution was skewed, with 60% of adults being males.
+Longyearbyen has an over-average share of its population between 25 and 44 years old, but nearly no residents over 66.
+The number of children in relation to the population is at the national average, but Longyearbyen has significantly fewer teenagers than the national average.
+In 2022, the population was very young, with about half of the people aged 20–44, about 400 children and only few elderly.

-Longyearbyen experiences a very high turnover; in 2008, 427 people (23 percent) moved away from the town.
-The average person lived in Longyearbyen for 6.3 years, although it is 6.6 years for Norwegians and 4.3 years for foreigners.
+Longyearbyen experiences a high population mobility.
+In 2008, 427 people (23%) moved away from the town.
+The average person lived in Longyearbyen for 6.3 years: 6.6 years for Norwegians and 4.3 years for foreigners.
 In 2009, about a quarter of the population had lived in the town since before 2000, and can thus be regarded as its permanent population.
 The longest-residing people tend to work in the mining industry, followed by local government employees.
 The shortest tenures are held by students and employees in higher education, tourism and the state.
 The turnover has created what the Norwegian government calls a "revolving door society".
 Most young newcomers leave within seven years, a turnover rate far greater than in any municipality on the mainland.
+As of 2022, 43% of residents stayed less than two years and 64% stayed less than five years.

-Seventy percent of households consist of a single person, compared to forty-one percent on the mainland, giving an average 1.6 people per household.
-The difference is largely caused by persons working on Svalbard while their family remains on the mainland.
-Longyearbyen's population is more highly educated than the national average: 54 percent compared to 43 percent have upper secondary education and 30 percent compared to 26 percent have tertiary education.
-Among women, 40 percent have higher education.
+In total, 70% of households consist of a single person compared to 41% on the mainland, giving an average 1.6 people per household.
+The difference is largely caused by people working on Svalbard while their family remains on the mainland.
+Longyearbyen's population is more highly educated than the national average—54% compared to 43% have upper secondary education and 30% compared to 26% have tertiary education.
+Among women, 40% have higher education.